AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==============================================================
-Global Transit Network Workflow Instructions (AWS/Azure/GCP)
+Global Transit Network Workflow Instructions (AWS/Azure/GCP/OCI)
 ==============================================================

 .. important::

  If you intend to deploy transit network by using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
-For building encrypted Transit in AWS/Azure/GCP or Transit network with Azure Native Peering, this document is your starting point.
+For building encrypted Transit in AWS/Azure/GCP/OCI or Transit network with Azure Native Peering, this document is your starting point.

 This workflow provides you with step by step instructions to build a Global Transit Network.

-While the instructions below reference AWS, they apply to Azure for preview starting release 4.1.
+While the instructions below reference AWS, these functionalities apply to any public cloud in which Aviatrix Transit Network is supported.

 For design guide, check out `Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_